Qiskit/RFCs/####-release_cycle.md

  * developer effort: Supporting several stable versions requires significant development resources.
 At the same time, rolling releases tend to create technical debt and fewer chances to enable re-architecting features or interfaces for better maintainability or changing needs.
  * user support: users tend to demand longer support periods to avoid regular updates in their code and software.
  * new feature support for coming technology: the quantum computing field and hardware is constantly changing and scaling up.
-This can require changes in Qiskit,which are not always compatible with previous approaches.
+This can require changes in Qiskit, which are not always compatible with previous approaches.

 The outcome of the RFC is an agreement for release cycle and a versioning schema that would provide users with the tools for planning and stability while reduce the impact in the development workflow.